 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 Unfortunately there is no information about Kamptal DAC available.

 Description to Kamptal DAC

-One of the eight specific wine regions in the Austrian state or generic wine-growing region Lower Austria, The name was given to the west of Wien lying area of 153 kilometers long river Kamp, which flows from Schönberg in the north to Hadersdorf in the south and near Krems in the Danube empties.
-A viticulture can be proven here at least since the early Middle Ages.
-By 1993, the two were today independent vineyards Kamptal and Kremstal united under the name Kamptal-Donauland.
-When soil types predominantly loam, loess and prehistoric soils prevail.
-The climate is characterized by hot, Pannonian influences, as well as cool currents from the Waldviertel.
-The Rainfall is rather low; Fog often occurs in spring, autumn and winter.
+One of the eight specific ones wine regions in the Austrian state or generic wine-growing region Lower Austria, The name gave it to the west of Wien lying area of the 153 km long river Kamp, which flows through it from Schönberg in the north to Hadersdorf in the south and near Krems in the Danube empties.
+Winegrowing can be proven here at least since the early Middle Ages.
+Until 1993, the two winegrowing regions of Kamptal and Kremstal united under the name Kamptal-Donauland.
+As soil types clay, loess and primary rock soils predominate.
+The climate is characterized by hot, Pannonian influences and cool currents from the Waldviertel.
+The Rainfall is rather low; in spring, autumn and winter there is often fog.

-In 2015, the vineyards covered a total of 3,907 hectares of vineyards.
+In 2015 the vineyards covered a total of 3,907 hectares of vineyards.
 Compared to 2009 with 3,802 hectares, this was an increase of 3%.
-The proportion of red varieties is 20.4% and the proportion of white varieties 79.6%.
-It dominates with more than half of the stock Grüner Veltliner, followed by Zweigelt and Riesling.
+The proportion of red wine varieties is 20.4% and the proportion of white wine varieties 79.6%.
+It dominates with more than half of the Grüner Veltliner stock, followed by Zweigelt and Riesling.

-From the year 2008, the quality control Kamptal DAC was introduced.
-All other quality wines have to with the ancestry Lower Austria, the Vins under the wine-growing region name wine country be marketed.
-In addition to the generally valid DAC conditions Special rules apply.
+From the 2008 vintage, the origin-controlled quality level Kamptal DAC was introduced.
+All other quality wines have to with the origin Lower Austria, the Vins under the wine-growing region designation wine country be marketed.
+In addition to the generally applicable DAC conditions special rules apply.